 AmericInn by Wyndham Medora

 A bit off the main drag but still close to the action, AmericInn offers a good value for stays in Medora.
-I found the prices here to be some of the best and the rooms are clean and the location is still quite good.
-Also includes free breakfast which is a nice perk.
+I found the prices here to be some of the best; the rooms are clean, and the location is still quite good.
+Also includes complimentary breakfast, which is a nice perk.
 [Check prices for AmericInn]

 Hawthorn Suites by Wyndham

-Well prices and Clean, Hawthorne Suites by Wyndham is a great option for those looking for a very clean and well run hotel that is just a bit further away from the park.
-Located in Dickinson (30 mins from the park), you have a lot of options for food as well in the area.
+Well-priced and Clean, Hawthorne Suites by Wyndham is a great option for those looking for a very clean and well run hotel that is just a bit further away from the park.
+Located in Dickinson (30 mins from the park), and you have many food options in the area.
 The hotel also offers free breakfast.
 [Check prices for Hawthorn Suites Dickinson]

 TownePlace Suites by Marriott Dickinson

-I may be biased being a lifetime Platinum Marriott member, and I tend to lean towards Marriott’s when I can.
-Towneplace Suites is located in Dickinson which is about 30 mins outside of the South Entrance.
-It’s a good option and I find you can get better discounts in Dickinson than Medora during the high season.
+Being a lifetime Platinum Marriott member, I may be biased and lean towards Marriott when possible.
+Towneplace Suites is located in Dickinson, about 30 minutes outside the South Entrance.
+It’s a good option, and I find you can get better discounts in Dickinson than in Medora during the high season.
 [Check TownePlace Suites Dickinson Prices]

 Basic Information